Tik Tik Tik (2018 film): Plot

 Meanwhile, Dhruva 1 successfully docks at the space station, but the crew are arrested by the crew members, under Captain Li Wei.
-It is revealed that the crew of the station, know the true intentions behind Dhruva 1's mission, and intend to hold them off, so that the asteroid will hit the Bay of Bengal, destroying India, whilst profiting their country, by the major rebuilding projects.
-While in the space station, Venkat and Appu hack the space station, causing a power outrage, while Vasu obtains Captain Li Wei's fingerprint and iris in order to enter the chamber with the missile.
+It is revealed that the crew of the station know the true intentions behind Dhruva 1's mission, and intend to hold them off, so that the asteroid will hit the Bay of Bengal, destroying India, whilst profiting China with the major rebuilding projects.
+While in the space station, Venkat and Appu hack the space station, causing a power outage, while Vasu obtains Captain Li Wei's fingerprint and iris in order to enter the chamber with the missile.
 Vasu manages to make the missile disappear without the alarm system triggering.
-Captain Li Wei realizes, and interrogates them, assaulting the crew physically.
-Vasu tells that the missile is in Dhruva 1, but when some of the crew follow Vasu, he kills them on the ship, and conveys a message through Swathi that the missile is pointed at the capital of the country owning the missile, and that he will launch the missile at the city if the crew of Dhruva 1 is not released.
+Captain Li Wei realizes and interrogates them, physically assaulting the crew.
+Vasu says that the missile is in Dhruva 1, but when some of the crew follow Vasu, he kills them on the ship, and conveys a message through Swathi that the missile is pointed at Beijing, and that he will launch the missile if the crew of Dhruva 1 is not released.

-Dhruva 1's crew are released and proceed to the ship, while Vasu goes to the chamber holding the missile, where it is revealed that the missile was there the whole time, and steals the missile and exits the ship through space, but hits a piece of the station, puncturing his spacesuit.
-This causes the oxygen tank to leak.
-But, he successfully manages to get the missile to Dhruva 1.
+Dhruva 1's crew are released and proceed to the ship, while Vasu goes to the chamber holding the missile, where it is revealed that the missile was there the whole time, and steals the missile and exits the ship through space, but hits a piece of the station, puncturing his spacesuit and causing the oxygen tank to leak.
+However, he successfully manages to get the missile to Dhruva 1.
 The ship departs from the space station, and Vasu is revived.
 Meanwhile, Dhruva 2 arrives to refuel Dhruva 1.
 It is now known why the wires had to be cut, in order for Dhruva 2 to be mobilised.
 While the mysterious voice instructs Vasu to hand over the missile to the crew of Dhruva 2, Rithika hears this from Mahendran's communication device, and goes to his office, where Mahendran kills her, revealing that he is the mysterious voice and that he wants to sell the missile on the black market.